tmkontra/botschaft/README.md

 Topics are custom groups of provider destinations for a single message, for instance: Slack #alerts + Discord #general.

+Botschaft optionally supports bearer token authentication, configured by setting the `BOTSCHAFT__ACCESS_TOKEN` environment variable. **When that variable is not set, the API is unauthenticated**.

 ## Botschaft Config File

 The botschaft config file can be defined as `json`, `yaml` or `toml`.
 Any combination of providers can be defined.